fotstrt/text_classification/README.md

 ## Baseline Implementations

-In the root directory: (remember to change the name of files and put the data files in the correct locations!!!)
+In the root directory: (Remember to change the name of files and put the data files in the correct locations!!!)

+- `mkdir data`
+- `In /data wget dataset from http://www.da.inf.ethz.ch/teaching/2018/CIL/material/exercise/twitter-datasets.zip`
+- `In /data wget Twitter pretrained embeddings from https://nlp.stanford.edu/projects/glove/`
-'mkdir interm_data'
+- 'mkdir interm_data'
-'mkdir final_data'
+- 'mkdir final_data'

 To build a co-occurence matrix, run the following commands: